CatX711/CatX711/README.md

 Recently, I got back into coding.
 It's been very fun, and I hope to not get bored of it anymore.
 I love harnessing my imagination and knowledge of python to make my own little stories.
 My favourite things I have made are probably...
-The T.A.R.D.I.S series, Pie OS and it's revamped version (which I have not uploaded to github) and Coffee Game, my first, proper, meaningful game that's kind of fun to play.
+The T.A.R.D.I.S series, Pie OS and it's revamped version (which I have not uploaded to github) and Generic Coffee Game, my first, proper, meaningful game that's kind of fun to play.

 ### ⭐️ Things that inspire me! ⭐️